Skip to main content

 North Carolina Leadership Achievement Award: The Council seeks an outstanding North Carolina self-advocate whose work has improved the quality of life for people with intellectual and other developmental disabilities.

-Jack B. Hefner Award: The Council seeks family members or community members who have been involved in making an impact in their local communities that not only benefit their family member, but will positively impact other individuals as well.
+Jack B. Hefner Award: The Council seeks family members or community members who have been involved in making an impact in their local communities that not only benefits their family member but will positively impact other individuals as well.

 Helen C. “Holly” Riddle Award: The Council seeks nominees for professionals in the field who have devoted their career to improving the systems in NC that serve individuals with I/DD and their families.